In this article on Bootstrapping in Angular, let us find out how Angular works internally and bootstraps our app. We use ng new

 templateURL

-This property contains an HTML template, which is going to be displayed in the browser.
+This property contains an HTML template, which will be displayed in the browser.
 The template file is app.component.html

 Selector